What is seasonal affective disorder?

 Treatments available for seasonal affective disorder

-After speaking with your healthcare provider about your symptoms, they may recommend a treatment that falls into 4 categories, which may be used alone or in combination:¹
+After speaking with your healthcare provider about your symptoms, they may recommend treatments that can be used alone or together.¹

-• Vitamin D: Taking a vitamin D supplement may help improve your symptoms—and the supplements are easy to find at your local pharmacy or our OTC store (if your Humana plan has an OTC benefit).
+Your healthcare provider may recommend taking a vitamin D supplement.
+Vitamin D may help improve your symptoms—and the supplements are easy to find at your local pharmacy or our OTC store (if your Humana plan has an OTC benefit).

-• Antidepressant medications: Because SAD is a form of depression, taking a type of medication called selective serotonin reuptake inhibitors (SSRIs), including Prozac® (fluoxetine), Celexa® (citalopram) or Zoloft® (sertraline), can help enhance your mood.
+Because SAD is a form of depression, your healthcare provider may prescribe a type of medication called selective serotonin reuptake inhibitors (SSRIs), including Prozac® (fluoxetine), Celexa® (citalopram) or Zoloft® (sertraline), can help enhance your mood.

 How CenterWell Pharmacy can help

 SAD is a serious condition, but help is available so you can start feeling better.
 First, speak with your healthcare provider to see if you may benefit from antidepressant medication.
-If you're a CenterWell Senior Primary Care patient or would like to become one, our doctors can help provide the care you need.
+If you’re looking for a doctor, consider becoming a CenterWell Senior Primary Care® patient.*

-If your healthcare provider prescribes you a new medication, you can fill your prescription on our website.
-When you do, you'll save a trip to the pharmacy with secure home delivery.
+If your healthcare provider prescribes you a new medication, you can fill your prescription with CenterWell Pharmacy.
+You could save money on 90-day supplies of your medication and a trip to the store with secure home delivery.

 Sources: